TERMS AND CONDITIONS FOR USE OF EQUI ENERGY YOUTH TOOLKIT WEB APPLICATION

 The Licensee acknowledges and agrees that:

-(a) the content of an e-YPP is for general information and educational purposes only and the use of such content is entirely at each Authorised Person’s and each Client’s own risk and judgement;
+(a) the content of a TAR3 Plan is for general information and educational purposes only and the use of such content is entirely at each Authorised Person’s and each Client’s own risk and judgement;

 (b) the Application is intended to assist Authorised Persons to apply their own knowledge, skills and expertise to the provision of mental health support services to Clients;

-(c) an e-YPP is not a substitute for independent professional advice and it is recommended each Client obtain appropriate professional advice relevant to their particular circumstances from a qualified person; and
+(c) a TAR3 Plan is not a substitute for independent professional advice and it is recommended each Client obtain appropriate professional advice relevant to their particular circumstances from a qualified person; and

-(d) the Licensor strongly recommends that an Authorised Person or Client does not disregard professional mental health or other advice or delay in seeking treatment or advice because of something they have seen in the e-YPP.
+(d) the Licensor strongly recommends that an Authorised Person or Client does not disregard professional mental health or other advice or delay in seeking treatment or advice because of something they have seen in the TAR3 Plan.

 5.1 Acknowledgement of ownership